Foodex at the 2021 Sake Fair “Salon du Saké” in France

 The public at the Salon du Saké was able to discover a preview of our new range of spirits directly inspired by the regions of Japan: matcha and yuzu from Kyoto, strawberry from Fukuoka and white peach from Yamanashi.

-Images: Takara Shuzo sakes including the sparkling Mio, the L’Atelier du Saké bottle, Towari shochu and Kozue gin, the range of Japanese fruit alcohols
+Pictures: Takara Shuzo sakes including the sparkling Mio, the L’Atelier du Saké bottle, Towari shochu and Kozue gin, the range of Japanese fruit alcohols.

 Cocktail animations with sake:

 Every afternoon, barman Alexandre Jwan Chikhe was with us for cocktail animations with the sake L’Atelier du Saké.
 An innovative and festive way to serve sake, which was very successful.

 Pictures: Sake cocktail animation during the Sake Show.

 For more information about our sakes and related services, visit L’Atelier du Saké website!